Bandula Gunawardane: Early life

 He was born in Mabula village, in Avisasalwella Electorate, Colombo District, Sri Lanka.
-His primary education was at Roman Catholic School in Mabula and for secondary education he entered to Rajasinghe Central College.
-He entered Lumbini College for his Advanced Level studies and entered to University of Sri Jayewardenepura after passing A/Ls in commerce stream.
+His primary education was at Roman Catholic School in Mabula and for secondary education he entered Rajasinghe Central College.
+He entered Lumbini College for his Advanced Level studies and entered University of Sri Jayewardenepura after passing A/Ls in commerce stream.

 Career

-He was a tutor in the city which he started as a hobby while he was still in university.
+He was a tutor in the city which he started as a hobby while he was still in the university.
 He successfully contested the 1989 parliamentary election as a candidate for the Mahajana Eksath Peramuna party, and entered parliament.
 He was defeated in the subsequent 1994 parliamentary election.

 Gunawardena was the producer of the film, Suddilage Kathaawa, which won Sarasaviya Awards.

 Personal life

 He is married and has four children: a son, Sahan, and three daughters.
 In 2021, his daughter Randula was appointed Third Secretary to the Sri Lankan Permanent Mission to the United Nations in New York.